Distributionally robust and generalizable inference: Confidence intervals that account for both sampling and distributional uncertainty

 \subsubsection{A numerical example.}

 The R package calinf (\url{github.com/rothenhaeusler/calinf}) contains functions to generate data from perturbed distributions.
 Sampling from the distributional perturbation model is slightly more involved than drawing i.i.d.\ random variables, since we have to choose the strength of the perturbation.
-For random number generation, a seed sets the state of a random number generator.
-Similarly, we set the state of the distributional perturbation by setting a distributional seed via \texttt{distributional\_seed}.
+We set the state of the distributional perturbation by setting a distributional seed via \texttt{distributional\_seed}.
+This step is not optional.
 On a high level, the distributional seed indicates to the random number generator which observations are drawn from the same perturbed distribution, allowing the random number generator to introduce spurious associations between the variables.
-The function \texttt{distributional\_seed} takes as input the sample size and the strength of the perturbation.
 Once the distributional seed is set, one can use this to generate perturbed data as follows.

 The displayed code generates 1000 observations from $P^\xi$, where $P^\xi$ is a perturbed two-dimensional standard Gaussian distribution.
-The perturbed data is generated such that equation~\eqref{eq:variance-formula} holds approximately for any bounded $f$ with finitely many discontinuities.
+The perturbed data is generated such that equation~\eqref{eq:variance-formula} holds approximately for any square-integrable $f(D)$.
 For continuous random variables, one cannot directly use the strategy described in Section~\ref{sec.distrpert}.
-Details on how to sample from perturbed continuous distributions can be found in \cite[Sec.1.5]{jeong2022calibrated}.
+Details on how to sample from perturbed continuous distributions can be found in \cite[Sec.2]{jeong2022calibrated}.
 The function \texttt{drnorm} generates i.i.d.\ data from a perturbed Gaussian.
 Analogously, we provide functions to sample from a perturbed binomial distribution (\texttt{drbinom}), perturbed uniform distribution (\texttt{drunif}), etc. Here, the "dr" in drunif stands for "distributional randomness".
 An example is shown in Figure~\ref{fig:simulate_data}.